-Steller’s Sea Lions (Eumatopias jubatus) are commonly seen in Prince William Sound, but are not usually a main goal of sightseeing tours.
+Steller’s Sea Lions (Eumatopias jubatus) are commonly seen in Prince William Sound, and are often an objective of sightseeing tours.
 Tour boats out of Valdez have visited the sea lion haulout at Glacier Island’s Bull Head for many years.
 Besides that well-known haulout, sea lions can also be found scattered throughout the Sound at less well known locations.

 Here is where I’ve seen Steller’s sea lions hauled out in Prince William Sound over the years.
 Beginning with Esther Rock off the south end of Esther Island, the haulouts are listed as they occur traveling in a clockwise direction.

 Here’s another breaching whale to pique your curiosity — and to hint at more to come.
 But this one is special, because it’s the very last breaching whale shot I captured on a Sound Eco Adventures trip, on August 28, 2013.
 The boat and business were sold the following April.

 I had been especially looking forward to this wildlife photography trip, which had been booked the prior January by two couples from Sweden.
 Continue reading